Yaya DaCosta: Career

 She appeared in the ABC soap opera All My Children in 2008 as Cassandra Foster, the daughter of Angie Hubbard (Debbi Morgan).
 According to an interview with All My Childrens new head writer, Charles Pratt, Jr., DaCosta left the role some time in August 2008, less than four months after joining the show, to join the cast of The First Breeze of Summer on Broadway.
-The First Breeze of Summer was presented from 2008 to 2009 by the historic Negro Ensemble Company.
+The First Breeze of Summer was presented from 2008 to 2009 by the Negro Ensemble Company.

 In 2009, she had a recurring role as Nico Slater, the daughter of Wilhelmina Slater (Vanessa Williams) in the fourth and final season of the ABC comedy-drama series Ugly Betty.

 In 2010, DaCosta had supporting roles in the comedy-drama film The Kids Are All Right and the science fiction action-adventure film Tron: Legacy.
-Later, she appeared in the magazines, including on the cover of W (September 2010), in L'Officiel (in November 2010), and in Vogue (in January 2011 by Patrick Demarchelier).
-In 2013, she also appeared as Carol in the historical drama film The Butler, starring Forest Whitaker and Oprah Winfrey.
+Later, she appeared in magazines, including on the cover of W (September 2010), in L'Officiel (in November 2010), and in Vogue (in January 2011 by Patrick Demarchelier).
+In 2013, she appeared as Carol in the historical drama film The Butler, starring Forest Whitaker and Oprah Winfrey.

-In 2015, it was announced in an interview with actress Angela Bassett on CNN that DaCosta would star as musical icon Whitney Houston in a Lifetime television film about her life, which was Bassett's directorial debut.
+In 2015, ann interview with actress Angela Bassett on CNN revealed that DaCosta would star as musical icon Whitney Houston in a Lifetime television film about her life, which was Bassett's directorial debut.
 DaCosta received high praise for her performance.

-Also from 2015 to 2021, DaCosta has starred in the NBC medical drama Chicago Med as April Sexton, an ED nurse.
-On May 14, 2021, DaCosta announced that she is leaving Chicago Med after six seasons and before her exit she has joined Fox's drama series Our Kind of People as Angela Vaughn.
+From 2015 to 2021, DaCosta starred in the NBC medical drama Chicago Med as April Sexton, an ED nurse.
+On May 14, 2021, DaCosta announced that she was leaving Chicago Med after six seasons, and before her exit she would be joining Fox's drama series Our Kind of People in the lead role; the new series was cancelled after 12 episodes.
+DaCosta was a main character on The Lincoln Lawyer season 2 and season 3.
+She departed the cast ahead of season 4, which began filming in February 2025.